-We have now talked about the 'electrical field (sometimes called the static field because the electricity is stationary at the time) and about the magnetic field.
-The time) and about the magnetic field.
+We have now talked about the electrical field (sometimes called the static field because the electricity is stationary at the time) and about the magnetic field.
 The next question is where then does this "electro-magnetic field" come from?

 The answer can best be shown by expla-